bouquet1/acc-fs-code-practice-creating-migrations/README.md

 ## Instructions

-Clone this repository and `cd` into it.
+Fork and clone this repository then `cd` into it.

 In the terminal, run:
 - `pipenv install && pipenv shell`